 Stealth health – people are outdoors, walking somewhere, not realizing they are getting exercise

 Doctors have been recommending exercise for decades now but research shows it hasn’t worked much to-date.
 So what will?
 People need a way/reason to get together.
 Programming that seems exciting will get them out there, and then they’ll learn about everything else the outdoors has to offer.
-Has to be more exciting with a low risk to reward rating than top TV shows/internet/etc.
+Has to be more exciting with a low risk to reward rating than top TV shows/internet/etc. Need to create Fear Of Missing Out (FOMA).
+“The Experience Economy” of compelling experiences, people want experiences and we can market these experiences so feel as though missing something.

 Q&A – what kind of programming does he recommend?
 Read “The Experience Economy”, which looks at creating compelling experiences for people.
 Nature has the potential to do that.
 If people aren’t coming, there’s a reason.
 How can you create the feeling that if they don’t show up they will feel like they’re missing out.